Best Overall No. 1 Picks in NHL History

 Stamkos became a star for the Lightning almost immediately, no matter how much former head coach Barry Melrose tried to hold him back early on.

-Stamkos has led the NHL in goals twice, is a six-time All-Star and put the final feather in his cap when he helped lead Tampa Bay to a Stanley Cup championship in 2020.
+Stamkos has led the NHL in goals twice, is a six-time All-Star and put the final feather in his cap when he helped lead Tampa Bay to back-to-back Stanley Cup championships in 2020, 2021.

 8. Joe Thornton

 Born: July 2, 1979 (St. Thomas, Ontario, Canada)

 Career: 24 seasons (1997-2004, 2005-22)

 Teams: Boston Bruins (1997-2004, 2005), San Jose Sharks (2005-2020), Toronto Maple Leafs (2020-21), Florida Panthers (2021-22)

 Career highlights: Six-time NHL All-Star (2002-04, 2007-09), Hart Trophy (2006), Art Ross Trophy (2006)